 - Finally, when people offer to bring something, take them up on it!
 People don’t want to show up empty handed, so go ahead and delegate.
 You probably have one dish you don’t enjoy making (for me, it’s salad), so assign that to a guest.

-How do you save money on Thanksgiving dinner?
+How are you saving money on Thanksgiving dinner?
 Share your tips here!